JimTyrrell/ABCs/Week #006 - F/Feedback, Friction, Toil, and Invisible Work.md

    - The expectation that a user will be a power user, even if they only use the tool once a week, month, quarter, or year.
 Humans are busy, and increasingly expect to be able to figure out an interface as they are dealing with it, as they easily use 100s of unique interfaces per day.
 How many computers per day does the average person interact with, easily 100s if your include automobiles and the appliances in their house and in their pocket all with their unique interface?
    - Forced upgrades or updates that require relearning how to use the tool, and in the worst cases immediately invalidates the user-generated videos on YouTube that help others, and/or invalidates your own documentation either delivered as specific documentation or sources such as StackOverflow and user forums.

 With these four categories, Feedback, Friction, Toil, and Invisible work, combined with the Kathy Sierra video above, the more patience and work you expect of them, the harder it will be for them to be the power users and advocates you desire.
+More importantly, asking too much of your users will violate the trust they have put into your product or service.

 How do you assess where your software exists in the context of Feedback, Friction, Toil, and Invisible  Work?
 ### The ABCD Assessment
 Let me introduce you to:
-The ABCD Assessment:
+The UX Assessment
+Easy as A, B, C, and D.
 Before you Do Anything(Design, Develop, Deploy, Defend, and Determine your Software) You must deliver:
 1. Advantages -  Does the program do what it must do in the context of a competitive marketplace over and above anything existing?